 - Remove from heat.
 Using an immersion blender, pulse several times to desired consistency.

 - In a fry pan, heat butter.
 Add mustard seeds.
-When it crackles, add cumin seeds and onions.
-Fry till onions are slightly brown, about 3 minutes.
+When it crackles, add cumin seeds and onion.
+Fry until onion is slightly brown, about 3 minutes.

 - Add jalapeno peppers and tomatoes.
 Cook for 2 to 3 minutes.